Restaurants & Activities in Andorra

 4- Madriu Valley

-The Madriu-Perafita-Claror Valley was inscribed as a UNESCO World Heritage Site in 2004 in recognition of its outstanding landscape value.
+The Madriu-Perafita-Claror Valley was declared a UNESCO World Heritage Site in 2004 in recognition of its outstanding landscape value.
 The complete preservation of an entire valley of this scale is extraordinary and unique in the Pyrenees.

 https://www.madriu-perafita-claror.ad/